adaskin/adaskin.github.io/docs/_posts/2024-06-06-thoughts on-quantum-programming-languages.md

 Operation B = [1 2;3 4];
 Operation C = MyOperation()
 ```
-We can also define new Operation class by using inheritance.
+We can also define new Operation class by using the inheritance.
 ```
 MyOperation:Operation{
 }
 ```
- Since quantum computing is mainly a matrix-vector transformation, I think the  main theme for a QPL should focus on the following three:
+ Since quantum computing is mainly a matrix-vector transformation, I think the  main theme for a QPL should focus on the following three type of operations:
-- Qubit operations: These applies single operation to a qubit, e..g:
+- Qubit operations: These applies a single operation to a qubit, e..g:
     - `X.apply(q1)` applies an `X` to a register or qubit.
     - Or controlled operations such as `X.apply(target, control)`.
 - Vector operations: Applies an operation to part or parts of vector: